-An absence of windows in a room might benefit its inhabitants by increasing its privacy or could be detrimental if it feels claustrophobic or airless.
-Effective ventilation from windows has become increasingly important in 2020 due to Covid-19 and this might also be a consideration about the room's suitability.
+An absence of windows in a room might benefit its inhabitants by increasing privacy or could be detrimental if it feels claustrophobic or airless.
+Our growing understanding of airborne viruses, post Covid-19, also means that ventilation of spaces with fresh air has become a necessity and this should be taken into account when designating and designing therapeutic spaces.

-In our survey, having a view through a window to a green or tree lined space beyond was highly valued by participants, while an absence of windows was cited as a weakness of a room.
+In our survey, having a view through a window to a green or tree lined space was highly valued by participants, while an absence of windows was cited as a weakness of a room.
 However, you might feel differently: it is important to design for the needs of you, the children you work with and your school rather than to follow general principles.